 3. Misinformation and fake news

-Misinformation and the spreading of fake news have been a problem for, if I had to guess, as long as human civilization has existed.
-However, with the internet becoming more and more accessible globally, it’s become a serious issue in recent years.
-People are able to publish whatever they wish online, true and false — from forums to social media and even full-blown websites dedicated to disinformation.
+With the internet becoming more and more accessible globally, misinformation and the spread of fake news have become a serious issue in recent years.
+People are able to publish whatever they wish online on forums, social media, and even full-blown websites dedicated to disinformation.

-AI tools like ChatGPT are trained with enormous amounts of data that, unfortunately, may include inaccurate and maliciously incorrect information.
-At the same time, people’s trust in generative AI is growing, with many starting to use ChatGPT as a replacement for search engines.
-You can hear people googling something less and asking ChatGPT more often.
+AI tools like ChatGPT are trained on enormous amounts of data, which, unfortunately, may include inaccurate and maliciously incorrect information.
+At the same time, people’s trust in generative AI is growing, with many starting to use ChatGPT as a replacement for search engines like Google.

-Phishing has been one of the biggest threats online for a while now and doesn’t seem to stop anytime soon.
-You may wonder, if it’s such a big prevailing problem, surely there have been efforts made to put an end to it, right?
-Yes, but — there is no 100% protection from social engineering tactics, as they rely on human psychology and error.
+Phishing has been one of the biggest threats online for a while now and doesn’t seem to be stopping anytime soon.
+While efforts have been made to put an end to it, there is no 100% protection from social engineering tactics, as they rely on human psychology and error.

 Now, however, highly advanced AI tools, especially those with readily available free versions like ChatGPT, have made it extra easy for scammers.
-With a single prompt, they can generate perfect text in a language of their choice, imitate the style of any company or service they want to impersonate, and create hundreds of believable phishing messages in a matter of minutes.
+With a single prompt, they can generate perfect text in any language, imitate the style of any company or service, and create hundreds of believable phishing messages in a matter of minutes.

 Additionally, OpenAI technology can be used to create convincing fake customer service chatbots to further trick people into believing the legitimacy of the phishing attempt.